Skip to content

 enabled: true

 The database worker needs permissions to create databases and users in the target database server.
 Those settings depend on the target database server and overall security setup.
-Currently, the following options are supported:
+Currently, the following target environments are supported: AzureSql, SqlServer, and PostgreSql.

 Database Deployment Worker Settings

-The different configuration options are due to some restrictions of Azure SQL and your cloud setup.
+The different configuration options are due to provider-specific database creation and user creation requirements.
 During a deployment, there is a dedicated job running to update the schemas of all existing databases.
-This job either runs with an SQL user or with a Azure Managed Identity.
+This job either runs with a database user or with a managed identity.
 The same concept applies for the database worker.
-The pod can either run under a pod identity for deployment or it can use a SQL user.
-However, there are the following things to consider.

 • The pod identity (if configured, the db deployment identity is used)